figure-io/polymer-timeseries/README.md

 ##### 'dragStart'

-The element emits a 'dragStart' event when a legend entry is dragged.
+The element emits a `dragStart` event when a legend entry is dragged.

 ``` javascript
 el.addEventListener( 'dragStart', function onResize( evt ) {